datatrail-jhu/03_fileorganization/manuscript/04_rstudiomd.md

 ### Creating and Previewing Markdown Files in RStudio quiz

+{choose-answers:4}
-?
-What is the file extension of RMarkdown documents?
+?1 What is the file extension of RMarkdown documents?

+C) .Rmd
-a) .md
+o) .md
-b) .txt
+o) .txt
-c) .R
+o) .R
-D) .Rmd
+o) .Rmarkdown
+o) .r
+o) .csv
+o) .xlsx

-?
-Determine whether the following statement True or False: You can send commands from an RMarkdown document to the console to be run.
+?2 TRUE or FALSE: You can send commands from an RMarkdown document to the console to be run.

-A) True
+A) TRUE
-b) False
+b) FALSE

+?2 TRUE or FALSE: You *cannot* send commands from an RMarkdown document to the console to be run.

+a) TRUE
+B) FALSE

 {/quiz}